Sharps & Medication

 - Household Sharps Waste Disposal.
 Learn how to safely dispose of your home-generated sharps waste.

 - Sharps Manufacturer and Collector Resources.
 Resources to help sharps manufacturers and collectors implement safe and efficient collection and disposal of home-generated sharps.
-The 2011 pharmaceutical manufacturers' sharps collection and disposal plans are now available.

 - Pharmaceutical Manufacturer Sharps Disposal Plans.
 Learn about the law, SB 486, and view a list of manufacturers' sharps collection and disposal plans that CalRecycle has received.